Get our carefully curated newsletter straight to your inbox.

 A fair rental value calculator is used to calculate rental voucher values issued for government housing assistance programs like Section 8.

-In 2021, the fair market rent for a two bedroom apartment in Newark, New Jersey, is $1,643.
+The fair market rent for a two bedroom apartment in Newark, New Jersey, is $1,643.
 In the same year, the fair market rent for a one bedroom apartment is $1,358.

 Before listing a vacant rental unit, you must know the FMR rate and study the fair market rent calculator.
 This tool will help you set the You will locate a new tenant soon if you set the correct rent price.
 After you set an acceptable price for rent, you have a better chance of the tenant staying long term.